-- Rules are inconsistent and situational, or only upheld when the parent is tired or some other arbitrary reason.
+- Rules are inconsistent, situational, or only upheld when the parent is tired or for some other arbitrary reason.

-- The parent is loving and nurturing but may over praise the child, making it difficult for the child to understand which behaviors are good or exceeding expectations.
+- The parent is loving and nurturing but may overpraise the child, making it difficult for them to understand which behaviors are good or exceed expectations.

-- The parent acts like their child’s friend.
+- The parent acts like their child’s friend more than a parent.

 - Parents bribe the child with gifts, toys, or food to get them to behave rather than establishing expectations.

-- The parents put the priority of giving the child freedom over teaching responsibility.
+- The parents put priority on giving the child freedom over teaching responsibility.

-- The parents ask their children for an opinion on major decisions, rather than helping the child to cope with decisions that are made by the adults.
+- The parents ask their children for an opinion on significant decisions rather than helping them cope with decisions that the adults make.

 - The child rarely faces any consequences enforced by the parents.

-Many issues arise from indulgent parenting because children are not prepared to make good decisions for themselves.
+Many issues arise from indulgent parenting because children are not usually prepared to make good decisions for themselves.
 They need parents to intervene at times and set rules.
-These consequences are not just psychological either.
-Children of indulgent parents are more likely to have a slew of health problems because the parents do not enforce hygiene or healthy habits.
+These consequences are not just psychological- children of indulgent parents are more likely to have health problems, such as those associated with obesity, because the parents do not enforce healthy habits.

 Life is such that we don’t always get what we want.
-However, indulgent parents will try to give their children all they need or want, thinking they are being supportive.
-The problem with this is it sets up a false reality for the child, going forward in life.
-They expect that they will always have every need and want met, without any effort on their part.
+However, indulgent parents will try to give their children all they need or want in the name of being supportive.
+When they always expect to have every need and want to be met without effort, it sets up a false reality for the child in the future.

 Poor Impulse Control

-Young children are not yet capable of setting boundaries on how they use their time or how much of a favorite thing they indulge in.
-Parents who set boundaries teach their children self-discipline, so that the child can eventually make good decisions about time management and limiting themselves with behaviors, like screen time or eating junk food.
+Young children cannot set boundaries on how they use their time or what they indulge in.
+Parents who set boundaries teach their children self-discipline to eventually make good decisions about things like time management and limit themselves with behaviors like screen time or eating junk food.

-Since these children are given no expectations, they are also more likely to engage in risky behaviors, including underage drinking and drug use.
-They have no fear of their parents disciplining them for such behaviors.
+Since children of permissive parents are seldom given expectations, they are also more likely to engage in risky behaviors, including underage drinking and drug use, because they have no fear of discipline.

-They are also more likely to have conduct issues at school.
-The reason for this is the lack of guidance and structure at home.
-They are unaccustomed to listening to an adult in authority.
-That makes it difficult for them to follow school rules because they become resentful of the situation at school.
+They are also more likely to have issues with school behaviors due to a lack of guidance and structure at home.
+They are usually unaccustomed to listening to an adult in authority.
+That makes it difficult for them to follow school rules because they become resentful when school becomes challenging.

-Related to entitlement behavior is a difficulty with a delay of gratification.
-Delaying gratification is a necessary skill.
-It's required for activities like saving money for a particular expense or staying in shape by following good eating habits and exercising regularly.
-You do not get a fit body instantly.
-Moreover, you cannot afford everything without saving sometimes.
+Delayed gratification is a necessary skill for activities like saving money for a particular expense or staying in shape by following good eating habits and exercising routinely.
+The problems that children with permissive parents face often carry over into adulthood.
 When you get everything you want exactly when you want it, you do not learn this skill, and your quality of life suffers.

 Impulsive Anger And Frustration

-These children can become adults that are aggressive and lack a normal amount of emotional understanding when dealing with others.
-They haven't learned to control their emotions in productive ways because they are used to getting whatever they want.
-Unfortunately, interacting with the adult world requires compromising with others and not always getting your way.
-That makes adult relationships and career achievements difficult for them.
+Not all, but some children raised with an indulgent parenting style face challenges due to difficulties managing aggression and emotional understanding when dealing with others.
+Some are delayed or don’t fully learn to control their emotions in productive ways because they are used to getting whatever they want.
+Interacting with the adult world requires compromising with others and not always getting your way.
+That makes adult relationships and career achievements potentially difficult.

 Age-Inappropriate Reactions (Lesser Maturity Compared To Peers)

 Children who are entitled and get what they want all the time are also more likely to throw tantrums beyond the usual age for such behavior.
-They are likely to be lazier than other children their age, doing only the things that interest them rather than taking responsibility for the things they need to do.
-It's easy to see how this causes trouble in adulthood.
-We all have many responsibilities that we don't necessarily want to do, but must.
+They are likely to be less engaged than other children their age, doing only what interests them rather than taking responsibility for what they need to do.

-It may seem like children who are loved and get everything they want should feel good about themselves.
-What tends to happen is that they never develop the skills to handle problems, and when they reach an age where they need to do things on their own, they have no idea how to.
-They have no internal motivation to succeed.
-They end up anxious and unable to meet the demands of being an adult.
-They may even feel unprepared.
+It may seem like a common outcome that children who are loved and get everything they want should feel good about themselves.
+Children of indulgent parents aren’t as likely to develop the ability to handle challenges, so when they reach an age where they need to do things independently, they often don’t know how to.
+They have no internal motivation to succeed because they don’t usually need to do things for themselves.
+They end up anxious, unprepared, and unable to meet the demands of being an adult.

-Other children, by contrast, have had to work through struggles.
+Other children, by contrast, have had to work through struggles because their parents don’t take care of their responsibilities for them.
 They learn motivation and self-determination.
 This is precisely what builds self-confidence.
 Those children learn that they are capable and can overcome obstacles.

-The first thing you need to do is establish rules for your home.
-You can start with just a few basic expectations and limits.
+You can start with just a few basic expectations and limits, but establishing rules is essential to correcting behavior.
 What is equally important to having rules is making them clear to your child.
-If your children can read, hang a list of the rules somewhere they can see it.
-Or use a picture list.
+If your children can read, hang a list of the rules somewhere they can see, or use a picture list.

 Have Clear Consequences

-You should try not to make up disciplinary actions as you go.
-These don't create a stable sense of consequences for behavior for your child.
-Instead, make it clear ahead of time what the consequences will be for breaking a rule.
+Try to make it clear what the consequences will be for breaking a rule.
 For young children, timeouts often work.
 For older kids, losing certain privileges for a while is a reasonable disciplinary action.

 “Denae has a strong background in child psychology.
 We came to her because we’re figuring out how to navigate our first year with a newborn together.
-She understands couples dynamics, personality styles and is very knowledgeable on secure attachment and how to raise a child to feel seen, understood, safe and heard.
 I Highly recommend this counselor.”